OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part5_Analyzing_Experiment01.md

 - http://home.uchicago.edu/amshaikh/webfiles/palgrave.pdf
 - https://towardsdatascience.com/an-overview-of-the-multiple-comparison-problem-166aa5fcaac5

 Multiple testing refers to any instance that involves the simultaneous testing of several hypotheses.
 This scenario is quite common in much of empirical research in economics.

+If one does not take the multiplicity of tests into account, then the probability that some of the true null hypotheses are rejected by chance alone may be unduly large.
+Take the case of S = 100 hypotheses being tested at the same time, all of them being true, with the size and level of each test exactly equal to α.
+For α = 0.05.
+Further, if all tests are mutually independent, then the probability that at least one true null hypothesis will be rejected is given by 1 − 0.95^100 = 0.994.

-Some examples include:
+Application senarios include:
 - One fits a multiple regression model and wishes to decide which coefficients are different from zero
 - One compares several forecasting strategies to a benchmark and wishes to decide which strategies are outperforming the benchmark
 - One evaluates a program with respect to multiple outcomes and wishes to decide for which outcomes the program yields significant effects

 **FWER(family wise error rate) Methods**
-- The error rate indicates the probability of making one or more false discoveries when performing multiple hypotheses test.
+- FWER = 1 - (1 - α)^m.
+The error rate indicates the probability of making one or more false discoveries when performing multiple hypotheses test.
-- FWER = 1 - (1 - α)^m
-- If one does not take the multiplicity of tests into account, then the probability that some of the true null hypotheses are rejected by chance alone may be large.
-For example k=100 hypotheses being testd at the same time, α = 0.05, one expects five true hypotheses to be rejected, if all tests mutually independent, then the probability that at least one true null hypothesis will be rejected is 1-0.95^100 = 0.994.
-The overall type I error increases as the number of tests increases.
+- If we run a test (α = 0.05) to assess whether there is a statistically significant difference between two groups, the FWER is: 1 - (1-0.05) = 0.05.
+However, if we run the same test six times, the FWER would not be 5% anymore, but it would increase to ~26%: 1 - (1 - 0.05)^6 = 0.2649
 - In simpler terms, we are adjusting the α somehow to make sure the FWER ≤ α.
 This is to ensure that the Type I error always controlled at a significant level α.
 For example, when we have 20 features as independent variables for our prediction model, we want to do a significance test for all 20 features.
 It means all the 20 hypothesis tests are in one family.

 **1. Bonferroni**
 - The Bonferroni correction, which rely on some statistical adjustments made to p-values with the goal of reducing the chances of obtaining false-positive results, sets the significance cut-off at α/n.